 Halloween marks the beginning of the holiday season and the refined, sugar-filled sweets that come with it.
 Eating a clean, whole foods diet doesn’t mean we can’t participate in some indulgences!
 We’ve created this caramel apple recipe that both kids and adults will enjoy.
 It’s also 21-Day Clean Program compliant, for when those cravings strike!
 The caramel apple recipe makes bite-sized portions, making them perfect for a small treat or to serve to a crowd.

 An Apple a Day Keeps the Doctor Away

-The old saying still holds true - apples are full of benefits to keep us healthy and vibrant.
-They are rich in antioxidants that help lower our risk for diabetes, cancer, and heart disease.
-Specifically, apples contain a type of antioxidant called quercetin, which has been shown to improve brain function and reduces our risk of conditions like Alzheimer's and dementia.
+The old saying still holds true – apples are full of benefits to keep us healthy and vibrant.
+They are rich in antioxidants that help lower our risk for type 2 diabetes and heart disease.
+Specifically, apples contain a type of antioxidant called quercetin, which has been shown to improve brain function, reduce allergies, and reduce our risk of conditions like Alzheimer’s and dementia.

 Eat with the Seasons

 Eating with the seasons is less expensive, healthier, and better for the environment.
 When we purchase fruits and vegetables that are out of season they are often from far away and have been picked before they are ready to be eaten.
 This means they must be refrigerated during travel and finish ripening off the vine (often under artificial heat).
 These conditions result in fewer nutrients, a change in texture, and inferior flavor.
 Our bodies often crave seasonal crops – like root vegetables in the winter and hydrating fruit in the summer.
 In autumn apples are in their peak season, making them the perfect fruit for fall cooking.
 This caramel apple recipe works well with any crispy variety, but keep in mind that the caramel will sweeten the apples so we can choose a sour variety like Granny Smith for a more balanced taste.